How to Get Quality Backlinks to Your Website

 - “How to” articles

 A backlink to an infographic, in particular, can have a very positive impact on your SEO.
-They’re extremely effective at increasing traffic to your site, partly because they’re easy to view, understand, and share.
+They’re incredibly effective at increasing traffic to your site, partly because they’re easy to view, understand, and share.

-You’ll need to ensure that the data contained in the infographic is relevant, but when you hit just the right level of detail on a topic that your audience is interested in, you’ll see just how effective the format can be.
+You’ll need to ensure that the data contained in the infographic is relevant, but when you hit just the right level of detail on a topic your audience is interested in, you’ll see just how effective the format can be.

 Keep an Eye on the Competition